 Consequence Likelihood Rating

 Moderate Possible Medium

 Action/Strategy

-ate action is taken if the k nmunity through the issue o.
-01
+Ensure that appropriate action is taken if the building poses a threat to the safety of the community through the issue of a building order and compliance follow-up.

 20. The City's response to the matters raised in the petition is for Council's information and noting.